AAAlex-123/Tic-Tab-Toe-Online/README.md

 ### Summary
 A Tic-Tac-Toe game playable over any local network connection.
 Features a custom UI (using the standard Java swing library) and a variety of avatars and colors that players can use in-game.
 The game can be played with 2-4 players and on a 3x3 to 8x8 board.
 Includes a built-in chat for the players which can serve 2-10 connections, which can be run in conjunction with a Tic-Tac-Toe game or independently.
-All errors are automatically logged in a local txt file, which the user can send to the developers in case of an error to aid bugfixing.
+All errors are automatically logged in a local txt file, which the user can send to the developers in case of an error.

 ### Files of the Project
 - **.java** source files, to admire the ingenious code design